robpblake/developers.redhat.com/_docker/drupal/managed-platform/ansible/README.md

 The [testing](testing) directory has been provided to test each of the playbooks.
 There is a `README.md` within each testing sub-directory that explains how to use the `docker-compose` environment locally to test the playbook.

+The testing directory also provides [cleanup-testing-envs.sh](testing/cleanup-testing-envs.sh) which is useful for ensuring that your local testing environment is clean.